OpenBB-finance/backend-for-terminal-pro/README.md

 3. **CORS Enabled** : If hosting locally you must enable [CORS](https://fastapi.tiangolo.com/tutorial/cors/).

-4. **Adding Authentication (optional)** : If your backend requires authentication we offer the ability to set a query param or header when you connect to it through OpenBB Terminal Pro.
+4. **Adding Authentication (optional)** : If your backend requires authentication we offer the ability to set a query param or header when you connect to it through OpenBB Pro.
 These values are sent on every request when configured.
 If you require another method - please reach out to us.

 ## Supported Integrations and Templates